SPRING BREAK IS ALMOST HERE, POKES!

 The down and dirty.
 WARNING: Mom voice ahead.

-Now that you’re up to speed, make sure you’re aware of your surroundings this spring break.
+Make sure you’re aware of your surroundings this spring break.
 The conditions of the location you’re in are important.

 If you are over 21 and decide to drink: